progressosrl/progresso-carbon-fields/README.txt

 == Description ==

-This plugins is used by Progresso srl in order to use Carbon Fields as a plugin.
+This plugins is used by Progresso srl in order to use Carbon Fields as a plugin with autoupdate capability.
 You can find the documentation at https://docs.carbonfields.net